Advertiser Disclosure

 The Definitive Guide to Points Hacking, Industry Secrets, VIP Rewards Strategies, and More!

-Imagine being able to fly around the world in business class — for free — at pretty much any time your heart desired.
+Imagine being able to fly around the world in business class — for almost nothing out of pocket — at pretty much any time your heart desired.
 Sounds like a dream, right?

-It is for many, but contrary to popular belief, it’s actually much easier than you might think to get a free business class ticket to New York City, Paris, Hong Kong… or pretty much anywhere you’d like to go!
+For many, it is a dream, but contrary to popular belief, it’s actually easier than you might think to get a free business class ticket to destinations like New York City, Paris, Hong Kong — or pretty much anywhere you’d like to go!

-You can do this by collecting airline miles, hotel points, and credit card points.
-These have changed the game for travelers worldwide and given the average Joe easy access to the world.
+Collecting airline miles, hotel points, and transferable rewards points is relatively easy to do and can take you almost everywhere in the world.
+These have changed the game for travelers worldwide and given the “average Joe” easy access to the world.

-Oh, and don’t worry — amassing huge travel point balances is no longer reserved for people who fly full-time for work.
+Oh, and don’t worry — amassing huge reward balances is no longer reserved for people who fly full-time for work.
 In fact, in 2024, it’s easier than ever to earn miles and points without ever stepping foot on a flight or staying a night in a hotel room.

-In this guide, we’re going to bring you, the average traveler, full circle on how to travel for just taxes and fees (and yes, in business class if you choose!).
+In this guide, we will bring you, the average traveler, the full rundown on how to travel for just the cost of taxes and fees (and yes, even in business or first class if you choose!).

 We’ll also touch on things like gaining free access to airline lounges and obtaining hotel status and even show you how to redeem your miles for a few specific trips.